By Frank Rotering | May 22, 2020

 If you are concerned about the ecological crisis you undoubtedly know that, four decades ago, Exxon scientists warned about "potentially catastrophic events" from rising concentrations of greenhouse gases (GHGs).
 You are presumably outraged that the corporation buried these warnings and then funded disinformation campaigns to prevent rational action.

 What you very likely don't know and are not outraged about is that, 25 years ago, the Intergovernmental Panel on Climate Change (IPCC) refused to specify dangerous levels of GHG concentrations.
-It then used the absence of these levels to ignore safe-concentration scenarios and to base its analyses almost exclusively on emission scenarios.
+It then used the absence of these levels to ignore safe-concentration scenarios and to base its analysis almost exclusively on emission scenarios.
 Because emissions are concentration additions, this approach was a key reason for the calamitous rise in GHG levels and thus global warming since that time.

 The painful truth, therefore, is that both Exxon and the IPCC are complicit in the existential crisis we face.
 However, the IPCC is the greater threat as our species contemplates its precarious future.
 Unlike profit-thirsty corporations, the organization is a trusted source of climate information and strategic guidance.
 If it misleads, the world is disastrously misled.
 Its behavior in this matter must therefore be carefully scrutinized and ruthlessly exposed.